MarcusOettinger/CNum.js/README.md

 #  Class CNum

 CNum.js is a javascript object plotting a representation of a number z in the complex plane.
-The idea is to set a complex value via an algebraic expression, transform it into different bases and draw a Gaussian plot (aka Argand diagram).
+The idea is to set a complex value using an algebraic expression, transform it into different bases and draw a Gaussian plot (aka Argand diagram).
 Here's a [demo page](https://MarcusOettinger.github.io/CNum.js/ "Demo page").